CowboyLva/ebiomes/README.txt

 Due to its unregistering and reregistering decorations, it is not compatible with ethereal.
 Other biome mod compatibility may vary.
 The user can DISABLE the setting to gain proper compatibility with ethereal and other mods that involve decorations.

-Retouches to vanilla(can be altered as of version 1.1.2) - Blueberries are removed from Snowy Grassland.
+Retouches to vanilla(ENABLED by default, but can be ALTERED as of version 1.1.2) - Blueberries are removed from Snowy Grassland.
 Cowberries have taken their place, they spawn at - Snowy Grassland, Taiga, and Tundra biomes(on moss)
 If rereg_mtg_decors is disabled cowberries will only spawn in tundra and taiga.

+As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, should they use a different mod for adding bamboo.
+Although it's also recommended to disable reregistering of decorations.

 ## Additions